Specializing in Artifacts and Dug Relics

 #14808 - Soldier Marked 1862 Longley Cartridge Box

 This is a Model 1861 Union leather cartridge box.
 These were carried by every Union enlistedman.
 This one has both tins.
 It is marked on inner flap by maker: Longley & Co.
 Lewistown, Maine, 1862."
 Amazingly, the soldier carved designs into the rear leather of his box: Three Stars of David and the Roman Numeral "XX", likely for his Regiment.
 Sadly, no name.
 There is a stiff curl to front lid.
 If you were daring, you could steam and press it flat, but why take a chance it might crack.
 It's a relic!
 Also, has holes where a US Cartridge box plate once resided.
 You can easily add that back...
-There is one loose roller buckle only.
+There is one roller buckle only, which is now loose inside a tin.
 Some flaking, but rather nice surfaces overall.
 This is special due to maker's marking and the soldier added designs.

 |Type: | Condition: very good+ | Price: $162.00|